Families Australia invites you to the 6th Child Aware Conference (CA2019)

 – service delivery leaders and practitioners

-Previous conferences have attracted experts from a diverse range of sectors including child and social welfare, infant and maternal health, mental health, education, domestic and family violence, drug and alcohol, youth justice, disability, and early childhood education and care.
+Previous conferences have attracted experts from a diverse range of sectors including child welfare and social policy, infant and maternal health, mental health, education, domestic and family violence, drug and alcohol, youth justice, disability, and early childhood education and care.
 We have enjoyed strong support from Aboriginal and Torres Strait Islander leaders and we will continue this tradition.

 The CA2019 conference program will include national and international keynote speakers, workshops, oral papers and poster presentations.
 Returning from their successful trial in 2017 are the outstanding XPRESS Podium and Policy Think Space formats.